 Work and The Good Life

 What role should work play in your conception of eudaimomia?
-In this class period, we will look at research from psychology on the phenomenon of burnout and compare and contrast these contemporary debates with the ancient debates about flourishing we've been studying.
+In this session, we will look at research from psychology on the phenomenon of burnout and compare and contrast these contemporary debates with the ancient debates about flourishing we've been studying.
 In the process, we'll consider methodological differences between how psychologists, sociologists, and philosophers study happiness.
 And we'll practice skills of connecting philosophical principles with life episodes, which will be useful in completing the Reflect and Connect assignment.

 By the end of this day, you will:

 - Consider various philosophical answers to the question "What role should work play in living a good life?"